• Skip to primary navigation

 Hotness:

-• Black pepper powder: Meaning very finely ground black pepper.
+• Black pepper powder: This means very finely ground black pepper.

-• Cayenne pepper: I use more for this recipe than for any other recipe – 1 ½ teaspoon.
+• Cayenne pepper: I use more for this recipe than for any other recipe—1 ½ teaspoon.
 That’s a lot of cayenne pepper, making this mixture hot.
-If you think that might be too much, start with ½ teaspoon and add more to taste.
+If you think that might be too much, start with ½ teaspoons and add more to taste.

-• Red chili flakes: Try to find some that are slightly finer cut.
-It’s not mandatory but works well, keeping the peri peri mix finer.
+• Red chili flakes: Try to find some with a slightly finer cut.
+It’s not mandatory, but it works well, keeping the peri-peri mix finer.

 For the flavor: garlic powder, onion powder, sweet paprika, smoked sweet paprika, coriander, ground ginger, cardamom, dried oregano, and fine sea salt.